Minimal nondegenerate extensions: Fusion 2-categories and their Drinfel'd centres

 Fusion 2-categories were first axiomatized in \cite{DR}, although variants had earlier been considered nonrigorously in the theoretical physics literature \cite{1405.5858,KWZ1,KWZ2,1704.04221,PhysRevX.9.021005}.
 The theory was then further developed by \cite{GJFcond,2003.06663}.
 Those latter papers study (fusion) $n$-categories for arbitrary $n$, and when $n$ is large they make some explicit assumptions about the theory of colimits in enriched $(\infty,1)$-categories which have not been verified in the literature.
 Although we will lean on those papers for some intuition and notation, we will not require those unverified assumptions: in particular, we will not need fusion $n$-categories for $n>2$, and the theory of fusion $2$-categories of \cite{DR} is fully rigorized within the framework of monoidal bicategories.
 Monoidal bicategories date back as far as \cite{MR1402727}, and a good reference is the appendix to~\cite{SchommerPries}.

 \begin{remark} By ``1-category'' we mean the usual strict notion, and by ``2-category'' we mean ``weak 2-category'' or equivalently ``bicategory.''
 That said, we will generally suppress associator and unitor data for clarity; this is justified by the appropriate (semi)-strictification theorems for (braided) monoidal bicategories~\cite{MR1261589,MR2717302, MR2770448}.
 We will use the words ``equivalent'' and ``isomorphic'' interchangeably.
-With a few exceptions, we will use the following notation to remind the ``category number'' of various constructions.
+We will generally use the following notation to remind the ``category number'' of various constructions.
 Capital letters usually refer to objects of 2-categories, lower case letters to 1-morphisms in 2-categories and objects of 1-categories, and Greek letters to 2-morphisms in 2-categories and 1-morphisms in 1-categories.
+Two exceptions to this convention are: unit objects in tensor $n$-categories are called $I$ and unit $k$-morphisms are called $\id$; the braiding natural transformation in a braided monoidal $1$-category is called $\beta$ and the braiding natural transformation in a braided monoidal $2$-category is called $\br$, even when it is evaluated on $1$-morphisms (where it is valued in $2$-morphisms).
 Composition of top-morphisms is generally $\cdot$, and composition of 1-morphisms in 2-categories is $\circ$.
 Tensor products are $\otimes$ for 1-categories and $\boxtimes$ for 2-categories.
 We do not use the conventions of \cite{DSPS}: rather, a monoidal 1-category $\cC$ determines a 2-category $\rB\cC$ with one object~$*$ such that $\Hom_{\rB\cC}(*,*) = \cC$ and $x \circ y := x \otimes y$.
 For braided monoidal categories $\cB$, we write $\cB^{\rev}$ for the same monoidal category $\cB$ with inverse braiding. \end{remark}